odoo/documentation/inventory/shipping/operation/cancel.rst

 How to cancel a shipping request?
 =================================

--   If the delivery order is not **Validated**, then the request hasn’t been made.
+-   If the delivery order is not **Validated**, then the request hasn't been made.
 You can choose to cancel the delivery or to change the carrier.